 Ideally, there shouldn’t be any steps between rooms or zones.
 Also, each traffic flow should be spacious enough to comfortably accommodate walking assistance, a helping person, or a wheelchair.
 Flooring is one of the crucial aspects of safety, so it must feature smooth, glare-free, slip-resistant surfaces or carpets.
 Every finish should be as low-maintenance as possible.

-A smart-home system will help a lot to keep everything under control without excessive physical efforts.
+A smart-home system will help a lot to keep everything under control without excessive physical effort.

 Doors and Windows

 - If possible, entrances should grant easy access and egress with no obstacles like steps.
 In a case when steps can’t be avoided, it’s necessary to have a sturdy rail for support.
-Doors should be changed to at least 4 inches wider than a typical home to grant undisrupted assisted passability.
+To grant undisrupted assisted passability, doors should be changed to at least 4 inches wider than a typical home.
 Ideally, a senior should be able to open all internal doors hands-free.
 That means either sensors, swivel doors, or ideally no doors at all, where available.
 Additionally, consider sink handles or levers rather than knobs.

 - Plenty of lower to the floor, easy-open windows, allowing an abundance of natural light, are a better solution than common ones.
 If there is a need for any shutters, heavy shades, or awnings, try to install the electrical, button-operated systems.